UKCloud/documentation/articles/openstack/ostack-faq.md

 OpenStack offers built in autoscaling capabilities using the features of HEAT templates and Ceilometer event monitoring.

-For further details on autoscaling within OpenStack please view [this article](https://docs.ukcloud.com/articles/openstack/ostack-ref-auto-scaling.html).
+For further details on autoscaling within OpenStack, see [*Auto Scaling for UKCloud for OpenStack*](ostack-ref-auto-scaling.md).

 ### How quickly can I scale my service up or down?